22 - 24 AUGUST : RICHFIELD AVENUE

 Cameras are normally permitted for personal use.
 This now includes digital cameras with a detachable lens.
 Professional cameras and video/audio equipment are strictly prohibited.
 Live video/audio recordings made without the permission of the artiste/promoter are prohibited.

-We know it’s a nightmare to have to carry around your photo ID with you all the time, so consider picking up one of our Over 18s wristbands at the event.
-This is accepted by our bars, cigarette stalls and the supermarkets at the festival and is available from the Over 18s Wristbands Tent based by Reaper Bridge.
+We know it’s a nightmare to have to carry around your photo ID with you all the time, so consider picking up one of our Over 18s wristbands.
+This is accepted by our bars, cigarette stalls and the supermarkets on site and is available from the Over 18s tent based by Reaper Bridge.

 Wednesday - 12 midday – 10pm